dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 fifty birds with one stone is undeniably more advantageous.
 It also reduces the risk of large swaths of population being either idle or feeling like their work and self-investment is rewarded disproportionately.
-The 21st century is one of the great filters of Fermi's paradox and we want to piss away all our money?
-If we go for UBI, we will see revolution and transformation into something requiring national service anyways.
+The 21st century yields one of the great filters of Fermi's paradox and we want to piss away all our money?

+If we do nothing or choose UBI, we *will* see revolution and transformation into something requiring national service anyways.
+After any revolution, you have to placate the masses and continue to suppress dissent.
+How do you think that would happen?

 <a name="more-intergenerational-and-geoeconomic-dynamics" />